Frequently Asked Questions

 No, although our cabins have power in them, they can only power small electronics and battery chargers.
 Blow dryers and power tools require far too much power from our solar cabins.

-We ask that all of our guests understand that we are in a desert and water is not only a scarce commodity, but we also make our water from a very sophisticated water maker system that makes fresh water out of sea water.
+We ask that all of our guests understand that we are in a desert and water is not only a scarce commodity, but we also make our water from a very sophisticated water making system that makes fresh water out of seawater.
 Please plan your showers in advance and remember that water is precious here.
 Shower as needed and we ask you to assist us in keeping water demands to a minimum when showering.
-If that means once every two days or every day, it's up to you.
+If that means showering once every two days or every day, it's up to you.
 We recommend once every other day and there is always plenty of water to wash your hands, face, etc., at our hand washing station.

 Yes, but few you will ever see.
 There are sometimes scorpions under rocks or in the brush.
 Take precautions if turning over rocks or branches when walking around the camp.